scottnm/collards.p8/README.md

 # collards.p8

-Pico8 Game for "Classic Collards" Game Jam
+Our (yet-to-be-titled) pico-8 game for the "Classic Collards" Game Jam